 Hello fellow readers, If I may share a remarkable garden design story for Morristown Airport and lessons gained from how white gardens glow.

-Do you recall as a kid waiting until the last minute to finish your homework?
-As adults, it’s not about waiting, more about not having a minute to spare—rush, rush, rush.
+Do you recall waiting until the last minute to finish your homework as a kid?
+As adults, it’s not about waiting but more about not having a minute to spare—rush, rush, rush.
 You know the drill.

-This week I delivered a presentation to Morristown Airport who graciously asked for help with their beautification program.
-The industrial characteristics of the site and requirements for low maintenance felt overwhelming.
+This week I delivered a presentation to Morristown Airport.
+What an honor to be invited to help with their beautification program.
+The site’s industrial characteristics and low maintenance requirements felt overwhelming.
 How do you make a massive facility of macadam, runways, buildings, chain link fences, heat, and drying winds beautiful with little effort?
 Then, of course, there’s the dilemma of deer.

 To the rescue comes a colleague with a depth of plant knowledge and a gift of combining them beyond the ordinary.
-(My modest mentor and friend would blush if I mention her name.)
+(My modest mentor and friend Marty always blushes when I mention her name.)
 I shared the assignment, and she willingly slogged in the heat to help take measurements while we brainstormed ideas.
-A few days before the ‘homework’ was due, we met again, and pow wowed over the site’s challenges, which requires large-scale consecutive plantings to connect each area with a consistent style.
+A few days before the ‘homework’ was due, we met again and pow-wowed over the site’s challenges, which require large-scale consecutive plantings to connect each area with a consistent style.
 My colleague came up with the most luminous idea.
 A green & white color theme will be fresh and visually cooling; the white blooms and foliage will glow at dusk and dawn.